mattlianje/arda/README.md

 </div>

 # Arda
-Arda is a photo-sharing server written in 939 lines of Scala 3 built on the CatsEffect/Fs2/http4s stack.
+**A simple photo-sharing server written in ~900 lines of Scala 3**

+Its built on the [http4s](https://http4s.org/) stack.
 It deliberately avoids FR/ORM's in favour of a "Raw JDBC" style.

 ### Features
 - JWT Auth